Amazon Faves

 The primary language spoken in Kristiansand is Norwegian, specifically the Bokmål dialect, but in the touristic areas of Kristiansand, English is widely spoken and understood, making it easy for visitors to communicate and navigate the city.
 The official currency in Kristiansand, as well as throughout Norway, is the Norwegian Krone (NOK), although the Euro (€) is generally accepted (US currency not so much).

-Credit cards are widely accepted, and in most European locations, tap-to-pay or contactless payment is becoming very common and quite convenient.
+Credit cards like this one are widely accepted, and in most European locations, tap-to-pay or contactless payment is becoming very common and quite convenient.
 A tap-to-pay credit card, also known as a contactless card, allows users to make payments quickly and securely by simply tapping the card against a contactless-enabled payment terminal, eliminating the need to swipe or insert the card and enter a PIN.

 Kristiansand Cruise Port Ship Schedule